 - A special text editor, such as Notepad++ or Brackets.
 These are a free download.
 Notepad++ is basic, simple and easy to learn.
 Brackets has all the bells and whistles.
-There are other text editors available too.
+There are several other text editors available too.
 Do not confuse ‘Notepad++’ with the ‘Notepad’ that comes with Windows.

 - Browsers to test your work.
 The more the better.

 Each standards-compliant browser displays webpages slightly differently to the others.
 This is not a problem.
 The important thing is to test in a range of browsers to make sure there are no major differences and everything works as intended.

 Here are a few conventions to remember: